SEASSI Student Application Form

 Disability Accommodations Acknowledgement: SEASSI complies with the Americans with Disabilities Act (ADA).
 For more information about compliance, contact the McBurney Disability Resource Center (mcburney.wisc.edu), (608) 263-2704.
 Disclosure of need for special accommodations is not required for this application.*

-Acknowledgement: SEASSI is an 8-week session and all students must enroll for the full session (two semesters).
-All students will be billed for the full session at the start of the SEASSI program and no refunds will be issued after the first Friday of classes.*
+Acknowledgement: SEASSI is an 8-week session and all students must enroll for the full program (two semesters).
+All students will be billed for the full program at the start of the SEASSI program and no refunds will be issued after the first Friday of classes.*

 Acknowledgement: SEASSI has a strict attendance policy and expects students to attend class every day for the duration of the program.*